Abarth 205A Berlinetta: Chassis 103

 The most fully developed design, chassis number 103 is the second example built in spite of carrying the final chassis number.
 Unlike the first chassis, intended solely for competition, this was aimed at small series production for a wealthy clientele and was thus luxuriously appointed.
 This benefitted from a slight increase in the displacement of the Fiat 1100 engine from 1,089 to 1188 cc, but with power reduced to 65 hp-metric DIN thanks to a lower state of tune.

 Its official presentation took place at the Turin Motor Show in May 1950.
-Curiously enough, the Michelotti-bodied Ferrari 166 Inter, presented in September 1950, was very similar, although larger in size, and marketed at about the same price.
+The Michelotti-bodied Ferrari 166 Inter, presented in September 1950, was very similar, although larger in size, and marketed at about the same price.
 Both models were from the same designer and body shop, which did not favor the relationship between the two business leaders.
 The Ferrari's distinctly better performance meant that the 205A found no further takers.